alexwolf00/fcul-master-thesis-latex-template/README.md

 This template follows the official FCUL layout norms for the **2024/2025** academic year, which I have preserved in [normas_trabalho_final_2025.pdf](normas_trabalho_final_2025.pdf).
 It is your responsibility to verify whether these norms have been updated.
 As of date of the last commit, the official FCUL norms can be found [here](https://ciencias.ulisboa.pt/pt/node/12432/#toc2) or [here](https://ciencias.ulisboa.pt/en/academic-examination-admission-2nd-cycle#toc2).

 If you'd like to see this template updated, feel free to make a pull request.

-## VSCode Workspace Settings
-To be able to compile your document in VSCode, include the settings provided in [settings.json](src/.vscode/settings.json) in your workspace `settings.json` file.
-If you copied [src](src) as is, this is already taken care of.